Gkbinqi/CS106L/notes/lec15_RAII & Smart Pointer.md

 void cleanDatabase(mutex& databaseLock, map<int, int>& db) {
 	lock_guard<mutex> lg(databaseLock);
-	// now no other thread of machine can change db or modify the db
+	// now no other thread of machine can change db or modify the db ...somecode
     // if exception is thrown here

 	// no explicit unlock necessary here, lg will handle all the stuff!
 }